jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 ### Conclusion

 I think generative design in Fusion 360 is a very useful tool for easily optimising parts, but it is not yet a replacement for human design in a lot of cases.
+Specifying a high safety factor or rolling back from the final iteration provides a generatively designed part which is still robust to off-axis unplanned loading which is difficult to simulate fully.

 Positives:
 * Generative design allows complex designs to be created which may be much lighter or stiffer than those designed by humans.